SpectraLogic/ds3_python_sdk/README.md

 To put data to a DS3 appliance you have to do it inside of the context of what is called a Bulk Job.
 Bulk Jobs allow the DS3 application to plan how data should land to cache, and subsequently get written/read to/from tape.
 The basic flow of every job is:

-* Generate the list of objects that will either be sent to DS3 or retrieved from DS3
+* Generate the list of objects that will either be sent to or retrieved from Spectra S3
-* Send a bulk put/get to DS3 to plan the job
+* Send a bulk put/get to Spectra S3 to plan the job
 * The job will be split into multiple chunks.
 An application must then get the available list of chunks that can be processed
 * For each chunk that can be processed, sent the object (this step can be done in parallel)
 * Repeat getting the list of available chunks until all chunks have been processed